As Coronavirus Spreads, U.S. Students In China Scramble To Leave

 Now the coronavirus outbreak has derailed those plans.
 American schools are advising students to avoid travel to China, and some are working to evacuate students already there.
 China is a popular study-abroad destination for U.S. students, with more than 11,000 studying there in 2017-2018.

 On Thursday, the World Health Organization declared coronavirus a global emergency and the U.S. issued a "Do Not Travel" advisory for China.
-On Friday, Chinese authorities announced more than 9,600 confirmed cases and at least 213 deaths in China.
+On Friday, Chinese authorities announced more than nearly 11,800 confirmed cases and at least 259 deaths in China.

 "Our temperatures are checked by the [university] hotel three times a day: at 10:00 in the morning, at 5:00 [p.m.], and right before we go to bed.
 So that's definitely been a shock," said Benjy Renton, a junior majoring in East Asian studies at Middlebury College.
 He's been studying on the language program at Capital Normal University and living in a campus hotel designated for international students.